GreenGraf/killarney-national-park/README.md

 * Type 'git clone' and paste the URL copied in step 3.
 * Press 'Enter' to clone the project.

+### Fork

+* In Github, click on the project that you wish to fork.
+* Click on the 'Fork' button at the top right of the page.
+* The fork is now in your repository.

 ## Credits

 I like to say a massive "Thank You" to my mentor, Ben Kavanagh.
 He's a fantastic motivator and extremely helpful.
 Also a big thanks to all the helpful people in the Slack community!